 $ |

-Notice that there is a line item in the sample worksheet labeled “Other”?
-Be sure to fund this line for unexpected college expenses, such as summer storage for your belongings if you go home during the summer months.
+Notice that there is a line item in the sample worksheet labeled “Other.”
+Use this line for unexpected college expenses, such as summer storage for your belongings if you go home during the summer months.

 At least once a month, check in to see whether your spending aligns with the budget you established.
 Checking in monthly allows you to make adjustments before spending gets too out of hand to recover.

 What should you do if your expenses regularly exceed your income?
 Aside from cutting out some of your nonessential spending, consider ways to boost your income.
-Get a part-time job with an employer who offers tuition reimbursement (like Chipotle), become a resident assistant to cover some of your housing expenses, or take courses in the summer so you can graduate faster.
+Stop by your college’s career center to talk through your options.
+For example, you could get a part-time job on-campus or with an employer who offers tuition reimbursement, or you could become a resident assistant to cover some of your housing expenses.

-Still worried about having enough money to pay for college?
-Here are a few of our favorite ways to save money all year long.
+Here are a few of our favorite ways to save money while in college.

 For more information about college finances, including scholarships and financial aid, visit USF’s University Scholarships & Financial Aid Services website, or contact them at 813-974-4700.